JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 scaling, flat values and the exact 21-minute cutoff.
 An executable comparison of 1,288 slope cases preserves the previous phone results and both ordinal methods.
 The actual Watch display-mapping method also passes arrow/complication-routing checks with presentation doubles.
 Phone and Watch SDK typechecking passes.
-Full Xcode and physical-display verification remain subject to the milestone's existing build and device gate.
+Physical-display verification subsequently passed in the user's device gate below;
+the automated full-build environment limitation remains.

 ### Antenna animation restoration